lilcodelab/angular-osm-leaflet/README.md

 # Integrate OpenStreetMap with Angular application
-Angular application that implements Open Street Map
+Angular application that implements OpenStreetMap using Leaflet renderer.

 ## Requirements
 Angular requires a current, active LTS, or maintenance LTS version of Node.js.